If there was a simple way to reduce your cholesterol without medication, would you try it?

 How can I lower my cholesterol?

 Eating a healthy diet, managing your weight and getting enough physical activity are ways to reduce the cholesterol in your blood.
 Some people also take medication if these lifestyle changes do not lower their cholesterol levels.
+Speak to your doctor before beginning any new exercise routines.

 Is walking good physical activity?